 - Brainstorm a list of strategies that can help you achieve this goal.
 Remember, this is just a starting point of ideas; you won’t be able to execute them all to excellence.

 - Select just one strategy that will bring the greatest return.

 - Define 3-5 actions you must take or obstacles you must overcome, in order to accomplish your goal.

 - Identify the first 1-2 steps necessary per action.
 Now you’re creating a roadmap or an action plan to get started.

 The key to achieving your goal is consistency.

 Regular Team Development Retreats or Quarterly Offsites are the ideal opportunity to revisit priorities, refocus on the future and monitor progress.

 In just one session you can get your team aligned around a vision, strategy and action plan for achieving goals.

 Do you want to do something that will really make a difference?

-TAGGED : constantly shifting priorities, goal setting, high performance culture, high-functioning teams, leadership, leadership team, priorities, setting goals, Strategic Direction, Strategy
+TAGGED : common issue, constantly shifting priorities, direction priorities, goal setting, high performance culture, high-functioning teams, leadership, leadership team, priorities, setting goals, Strategic Direction, Strategy